Remember the good ol’ days when GKP was awesome?

 Doing this with free keyword tools would be next to impossible.

-Plus, to make any real decisions on the competitiveness of a keyword—and the opportunity it may, or may not present—you need to analyze the top 10 ranking pages.
+Plus, to make any real decisions on the competitiveness of a keyword, you should analyze the top 10 ranking pages.

-I’m talking about backlink data, traffic stats, and so forth for each of the top 10 results.
+You can do that in Google to an extent.
+But in Keywords Explorer, show backlink data, traffic stats, and more for each of the top 10 results.

 FYI: As far as we’re aware, no other keyword tool—free or paid—can do this.